What is Toll-Tax?

 • Four-wheelers like cars, trucks, buses, etc. have more PCUs.
 They are also heavy, carry more load and do more damage to the roads.
 Hence, the NHAI levies a higher toll tax amount on them.
 Buses or trucks have 3-4 PCUs whereas trailers have about 6 PCUs

-Toll Tax Collection through FASTag
+Toll Tax Collection Through FASTag

-Electronic Toll Collection is a new and effective way of toll tax collection, to facilitate which, the Government of India has introduced FASTags.
+Electronic Toll Collection is a new and effective way of toll tax collection, to facilitate this, the Government of India has introduced FASTags.
 FASTags use RFID (Radio Frequency Identification) technology for cashless toll tax payments.
 Therefore, there is an automatic deduction from the bank account of the individual as the vehicle approaches the toll booth.
 Moreover, from 15 February 2021, FASTags have been made mandatory for all four-wheeled vehicles.
 35 national banks, governed by NPCI (National Payments Corporation of India) operate the FASTags.
 Other than enabling digital payments, the use of FASTag also saves time and fuel as the passerby does not need to stop at every booth.

-Difference between a Road Tax and a Toll Tax
+Difference Between a Road Tax and a Toll Tax

 One of the most frequently asked questions is why to pay the toll tax after the road tax.
 It is also a very common doubt as to what is the difference between the two.
 As mentioned earlier, toll tax is levied only on certain specific tollways.
 For instance, national or state highway roads for their maintenance and covering the construction costs.
 It is for the roads under NHAI whereas the road tax is for the state roads.
 In other words, it is for the road infrastructure of that state where you register your vehicle at the nearest Regional Transport Office (RTO).